-Component name Used image Function (and result) features abundance of water vapour is concentrated beneath and in the cloud deck.
-Thus the t11 - t12 difference is close to zero and much smaller than the calculated cloudfree threshold.
+Component name Used image features Function (and result) 1. the 11 and 12 micron emissivities of a stratus cloud are nearly equal and that the abundance of water vapour is concentrated beneath and in the cloud deck.
+Thus the t11 - t12 difference is close to zero and much smaller than the and much smaller than the calculated cloudfree threshold.
 2. stratus clouds have very high reflectance values in the 0.6 channel 3. daytime stratus clouds seldom have top temperatures above 20 C (measured in the 11 micron channel) 4. clouds have 0.6/0.9 reflectance quotas around and a little below 1.0 5. stratus clouds have daytime top temperatures colder than the cloudfree condition (not warmer!)
 Point 3, 4 and 5 above are all safety checks to try to avoid misclassifying cloudfree scenes as cloudy.
 Of particular concern here are desert or barren land surfaces.
 Those areas may have dry atmospheres (having low total integrated water content) making the cloudfree t11-t12 low, and may have small scale variations in the 11 and 12 micron emissivity further enhancing a low cloudfree t11-t12.
 Also desert/barren areas have high cloudfree 0.6 micron reflectivities.
 But with an upper limit of 293.15K in the t11 many such daytime cases should be avoided.
 Concerning 1) the information content (or the detection capability) in this feature degrades as the cloudfree atmosphere get's dryer.
 This means that in general this test will not work as efficient in elevated terrain and at high latitudes.
-We have made a threshold test dependency trying to account for this, so that it will be harder for a pixel to be classified as cloudy as the t11-t12 threshold gets
+We have made a threshold test dependency

-EUMETSAT Satellite Application

-Facility to NoWCasting & Very

-Short Range Forecasting

-Algorithm Theoretical Basis Document for the Cloud Mask of the NWC/PPS Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudMask Issue: 2.1 Date: 13 December 2018 File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CloudMask\v2\1 Page: 38/74
+EUMETSAT Satellite Application Facility to NoWCasting & Very Short Range Forecasting Algorithm Theoretical Basis Document for the Cloud Mask of the NWC/PPS Code:NWC/CDOP3/I Issue: 3.0 File: NWC-CDOP3-PP Page: Date: 26 April 2021 -- -- --- ------- ---------------